MarkEhr/tide-api/README.md

 ### Endpoint configuration

 The available endpoints in the api should be defined in the `endpoints` property of the main config object.
-An endpoint could be defined in two ways:
+An endpoint can be defined in two ways:

 ##### Define an endpoint as a string